-I’m interested in how different materials such as water—and more recently ice—reinterpret what I see and then create their own types of abstractions.
+In rejecting traditional photographic representation, I’m approaching the urban architectural landscape as a canvas for reinterpreting and inventing my own form of landscape through a series of fractured planes and grids.
+I’m interested in how different materials such as water, and more recently ice, transform what I see and then create their own types of abstractions.
 In addition, in my process I’m systematically exploring shifting points of view within the architectural grid to create compositional studies that are more commonly found in painting rather than in photography.

 In a fraction of a second, the camera has the ability to capture unadulterated realism, while through the veil of a stream of water the selective focus of the camera’s lens allows for the painterly abstraction to simultaneously exist.
 Transported to a contemplative state that becomes more profound each time we view the work, these Interior Landscapes become visual meditations.
 In this way, I’m simulating the experience of looking at a painting that is actually a photograph.

-When looking at a painting, I’m drawn into the composition and given the opportunity: first, to explore the overall piece, and second, to further examine its details and materiality.
-It’s during this second viewing, this deeper investigation, that the painting really pulls me in, and I begin to notice things I hadn’t the first time around.
+When looking at a painting, I’m drawn into the composition, and given the opportunity, to first explore the overall piece, and second, to further examine its details and materiality.
+It is during this second viewing, this deeper investigation, that the painting really pulls me in, and I begin to notice things I hadn’t the first time around.
 This is where I begin my internal dialogue, and where I’m transported to an introspective state that becomes more profound each time I view the work.
 It’s like a visual trance.
-This is the painterly experience I now create via photographic means in my Interior Landscape series.
+This is the painterly experience that I now create, via photographic means, in my Interior Landscape series.